-In The Dark Knight Returns, Bruce laments the death of Jason Todd, and decides to take Carrie Kelly under his wing (no pun intended).
-Dick Grayson may be the reason why Bruce actually develops some humanity to his other Robins.
+In The Dark Knight Returns, Bruce laments the death of Jason Todd, and decides to take Carrie Kelley under his wing (no pun intended).
+Dick Grayson, Age Twelve, may be the reason why Bruce actually develops some humanity to his other Robins.

 The whole story could be viewed as Frank Miller sitting down and going "would actually happen if a rich 8 year old boy mentally never grew up after his parents died in front of him and became obsessed with his 8 year old ideals of justice and law?"
 Going so far as to become a vigilante, believing the cops are either too inept or corrupt.
 Notice how he acts towards Grayson when he wants to impress him, like a kid showing another kid his favorite toys.
 Notice how impulsive and child like he is?
 Because he's still Bruce Wayne, Age Eight, crying for his mom and dad, but they won't come.

-Linkara also pointed out that we never see Crazy Steve giving Hal Jordan his ring back.
-Crazy Steve with a Green Lantern ring...oh dear...
+Linkara also pointed out that we never see Batman giving Hal Jordan his ring back.
+The Goddamn Batman with a Green Lantern ring...oh dear...

 Batman smashes the Batmobile through cop cars, delivers a flying kick hard enough to break glass to an officer's jaw, and sets criminals on fire with thermite.
 There is simply no way these people are living through the night, and if they do they are certainly going to be disabled for life at least.